adam-mehdi/FastTimeSformer/README.md

 model = FastTimeSformer(...)
 ```

-Or, you can use the fast space-time attention layer directly:
+Or you can use the fast space-time attention layer directly:

 ```python
 x = torch.randn(bs, n*f + 1, dim) # n = number of patches, f = number of frames